jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

 ----

-* I make a child folder_ to keep the tests separate from the actual program_
+* I make a child folder_ to keep the tests in a different place than the actual program_

   .. code-block:: shell
     :emphasize-lines: 1